Moynihan Train Hall

 The complex features digital video screens in a range of a sizes, as well as ANC’s recommended integration of LCD kiosks, a unique trapezoid-shaped LED display for the north entrance stairwell, and ceiling box screens alongside glass lighting fins in the east bay to simulate the sky.
 The displays have live video capabilities and regularly feature important updates for passengers, along with NY-centric visuals to promote travel and create a more relaxing commuter environment.

-With an already ambitious tight project timeline, the ANC team delivered all work on time despite shutdowns and health and safety challenges resulting from the COVD-19 pandemic.
+With an already ambitious tight project timeline, the ANC team and their trusted LED manufacturer partners digiLED delivered all work on-time despite shutdowns and health and safety challenges resulting from the COVD-19 pandemic.